ZeeshanJ99/ansible/README.md

 ## What is Ansible and benefits of it?
 Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.
 It is intended for IT professionals, who use it for application deployment, updates on workstations and servers, cloud provisioning, configuration management, intra-service orchestration etc.

+Its heavily used in the industry and cloud independent

 -----------------------------------------------------------------------------------------------

 ## Why should we use it?